Indonesia intensifies search for crashed plane's black boxes

 Indonesia intensifies search for crashed plane’s black boxesNew

-JAKARTA, Indonesia (AP) — The search for the black boxes of a crashed Sriwijaya Air jet has intensified to boost the investigation into what caused the plane carrying 62 people to nosedive into the Java Sea.
-The Boeing 737-500 jet disappeared minutes after taking off from Jakarta during heavy rain on Saturday.
+JAKARTA, Indonesia (AP) — The search for the black boxes of a crashed Sriwijaya Air jet has intensified to boost the investigation into what caused the plane carrying 62 people to nosedive into Indonesia seas.
+The Boeing 737-500 jet disappeared during heavy rain on Saturday.
 The search so far has yielded plane parts and human remains but no sign of survivors.
-Authorities have said signals from the cockpit voice and flight data recorders were detected in an island chain just north of Jakarta’s coast.
-Officials said they have marked a location where the sounds were heard and divers were concentrating on a target in the seabed mud.
+Divers are looking for the cockpit voice and flight data recorders in seabed mud where signals from the black boxes have been detected.
+Investigators also have interviewed the air traffic controllers who were in charge of the plane at the time of the crash.
+Indonesian officials say the U.S. National Transportation Safety Board will be joining their investigation.